 After 1991 the schools continued, essentially, to function as before, although the number of pupils from among descendants of post-war immigrants continued to decline, as did the number of schools.
 At the same time, children of post-1991 immigrants from Ukraine began to attend some schools, particularly in the London area and in Manchester, and now constitute the majority of school pupils in the country as a whole.
 In the 2017-2018 school year there were eight active schools at AUGB branches, in Bradford, Coventry, Gloucester, Leeds, London, Manchester, Nottingham and Waltham Cross (though not all were under the oversight of the AUT).
 Of the almost 400 pupils at these schools, 196 were at the London school, 96 at the Manchester school, and 30 at the school in Waltham Cross (at the northern periphery of London).
 In addition, the large concentration of post-1991 immigrants in the London area has led to the establishment of new schools, including the Ukrainske Kolo privately-organised school founded in 2007 in south-east London (renamed Soniashnyk in 2017), and a school established in 2013 by the London parish of the UAOC-GB.

 Teachers from Ukraine began to teach at some of the schools after 1991, and they now make up the majority of all teaching staff.
-In the younger year groups at AUGB schools, teaching materials produced in Ukraine are increasingly being used, while for year groups 6-10 the AUT has produced new materials, aimed at preparing pupils for the leavers’ examination in accordance with a new curriculum introduced in the 1990s.
+In the younger year groups at AUGB schools, teaching materials produced in Ukraine are increasingly being used, while for year groups 6-10 the AUT has produced new materials, aimed at preparing pupils for the leavers’ examination in accordance with a new curriculum introduced in the late 1990s.
 The mix of pupils attending the schools includes children who arrived from Ukraine with their parents, British-born children of parents from Ukraine, and children of British-born parents.
 As a consequence, there is a significant disparity between pupils joining the schools with respect to their knowledge of Ukrainian, resulting in some schools running separate classes in Ukrainian as a second language.

 I. M. ‘Konferentsiia uchyteliv i vykhovnykiv: II – v Manchesteri’, Ukrainska Dumka (London), 27 October 1955, p.
 2